 With zero fumes from an exhaust, electric cars are certainly less toxic than their diesel or petrol counterparts.
-This does not, however, mean that the manufacture or use of an EV is without any environmental cost of its own.
+However, the manufacture and use of an EV is not without any environmental cost of its own.

 How efficient is an electric car?

 Electric cars are far more efficient than traditional engines.
 It’s estimated that only around 17 to 21% of the potential energy in diesel or petrol is actually converted into power for the car.
 Electric vehicles, on the other hand, are able to convert around 60% of the electric energy to getting the vehicle in motion.
 For every mile you drive, an EV will require less energy.

 Manufacturers often provide a comparison in ‘MPGe’ for EVs – and many are capable of 100MPGe or more, compared to what can be as low as 30mpg for an SUV.

 Clearly, EVs are not without environmental impact during their production.
 The pollution that occurs during production of the car is paid back many times over through reduced emissions as the car is driven over the years.
 How fast this is done depends on your driving and the charging.

 Electric vehicles are more intensive to manufacture, and have what is referred to as higher ’embodied carbon’.
 This is because their batteries require a great number of ingredients.
 However, this extra carbon is generally ‘paid back’ many times over through the life of the car.

 But not all EVs are created equal.
 Manufacturing a mid-sized EV with a super-small 84-mile range results in about 15 percent more emissions than an equivalent ICE vehicle.
 Yet for a larger, longer-range EV, the manufacturing emissions can be as much as 68% higher.

 Heavy bodywork or long-range batteries can increase the time it takes to pay back the carbon produced in manufacture